moritzschepp/time-sheet/README.md

 This gem allows you to parse a spreadsheet with time tracking information to generate various statistics suitable for invoices and project effort estimates.

+## Changelog

+v0.9.0

+* introduced employee data column: To use it, add a column "employee" to the spreadsheets and use flag `-e` to filter by it.
+If employee is not set, it falls back to "Me".

 ## Installation

 ```bash